-It has been agreed between the SARB and the banking industry that the operational costs of the SAMOS system would be recovered from participants.
+The SARB and the banking industry have agreed that the operational costs of the SAMOS system will be recovered from participants.
 Capital costs are depreciated by the SARB using generally accepted accounting principles.
 The fees charged for the use of the SAMOS system are based on the operational costs associated with the processing capacity required to operate the system.

-Fees/charges are divided into three distinct categories, namely (i) account management fee; (ii) instruction processing fee; and (iii) exception charges.
+Fees/charges are divided into three distinct categories, namely (i) an account management fee; (ii) an instruction processing fee; and (iii) exception charges.
 Different fees/charges are levied for different processing periods of the day where discounts and surcharges are applicable.
 The processing periods are based on the processing window in which the processing was done.